gramener/gramex-guide/openapihandler/README.md

       servers:
         - url: ..
           description: Gramex OpenAPIHandler demo
-      urls:         # List of url: keys to expose.
+      urls:         # List of url: keys (not pattern) to expose.
+        - compare   # "compare" is the key under url:, not the pattern
-        - compare   # Use '*' to match any string
+        - '*'       # Use '*' to match any string
 ```

 ::: example href=docs?indent=2 source=https://github.com/gramener/gramex-guide/tree/master/openapihandler/gramex.yaml